o zone login

 Tick myth buster

-We are not allowed to do this.
-This would be against the law for us to do this.
-It was made illegal in 2008.
-This sort of role is carried out by a membership body, so within osteopathy this is the Institute of Osteopathy (iO).
+In fact we are not allowed to do this.
+We are only allowed to do what is specifically set out in the Osteopaths Act.
+This sort of promotion was removed from the Act in 2008 and is now carried out by a membership body, so within osteopathy this is the Institute of Osteopathy (iO).
 The iO works hard to promote osteopathy.
-A core part of what we do as the regulator is set standards for osteopathic education and training, and we work to promote high standards of practice.
+A core part of what we do as the regulator as well as protecting the health, safety and wellbeing of the public is to set standards for osteopathic education and training, and promote high standards of practice.
+This provides confidence to patients that osteopaths are qualified, regulated healthcare practitioners, working to high standards of practice and conduct.
 Find out more

 Cross myth buster MYTH: Some osteopaths think that the GOsC are trying to catch osteopaths out just so they can start fitness to practise procedures